CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 Does ISO 27001 cover the CRA SBOM requirement?

 Partially.
 A.8.26 (application security requirements) and A.8.28 (secure coding) include component awareness and dependency tracking concepts.
-However, ISO 27001 does not require a machine-readable SBOM in CycloneDX or SPDX format with NTIA minimum elements, which is what CRA Article 13(5) requires.
+However, ISO 27001 does not require a machine-readable SBOM covering at least the top-level dependencies, which is what the CRA requires (Annex I, Part II(1)).
+The CRA names no specific format; CycloneDX and SPDX are common, practical choices, and Article 13(24) lets the Commission specify the format and elements later.
 The organisational awareness is a foundation, not a substitute.

 Can CRA compliance work be integrated with an ongoing ISO 27001 programme?